Eel River (California): Other proposals and protection

 Water would have been diverted from English Ridge north to Dos Rios and through a 40 mi tunnel to the offstream Glenn-Colusa reservoir in the Sacramento Valley, from which the water would travel by canal to the Sacramento River.
 An alternate proposal would have sent the water south from Dos Rios, through English Ridge and then a tunnel to Clear Lake, from which the water would flow down Cache Creek to the Sacramento River.
 From the beginning, these dams were heavily contested by local residents as well as by environmental groups seeking the protection of California's remaining wild rivers.

-The floods of 1955 and 1964 brought renewed interest in building large dams on the Eel River, especially in the case of the Army Corps of Engineers, which attempted to justify the construction of Dos Rios for flood control.
-However, among all the proposed dams on the Eel River, Dos Rios would have the lowest impact on flood control – a fact that the Army Corps took great pains to conceal, by greatly exaggerating its economic justifications for the dam.
+The great floods of 1955 and 1964 brought renewed interest in building large dams on the Eel River, especially in the case of the Army Corps of Engineers, which attempted to justify the construction of Dos Rios for flood control.
+However, among all the proposed dams on the Eel River, Dos Rios would have the lowest impact on flood control–a fact that the Army Corps took great pains to conceal, by exaggerating its economic justifications for the dam.
 When exposed, this would end up becoming the "Achilles' heel of the project".
-Meanwhile, the Bureau insisted that its first priority – English Ridge – should receive the first federal funding.
-As Marc Reisner describes in Cadillac Desert (1986), "the feuding agencies were about to lock horns and starve over the first two dams on their priority list".
-By 1969, a strong opposition movement had formed, led by a Round Valley rancher named Richard Wilson, who had studied hydraulics at Dartmouth College.
+Meanwhile, the Bureau insisted that its first priority–English Ridge–should receive the first federal funding.
+As Marc Reisner describes in Cadillac Desert (1986), "The feuding agencies were about to lock horns and starve over the first two dams on their priority list."
+By 1969, a strong opposition movement had formed, led by a Round Valley rancher named Richard Wilson, who had studied hydrology at Dartmouth College.
 Wilson calculated that Dos Rios would have reduced the 35 ft flood crest of the 1964 flood at Fort Seward by less than a foot (0.3 m).
 Governor Ronald Reagan formally refused to authorize the project.